Skip to content →

 Past Events

-2022 Spring Lecture, Cedrick Simmons
+2022 Spring Lecture

-Cedrick Simmons gave the 2022 spring lecture, The Challenges of Diversity Management.
+Cedrick Simmons gave the 2022 African American Studies 2022 spring lecture titled “The Challenges of Diversity Management.”

 2022 Martin Luther King Jr. Celebration Keynote

-Jemele Hill, an Emmy Award-winning journalist, co-founder of Lodge Freeway Media, and contributing writer for The Atlantic, gave the 2022 Martin Luther King Jr. keynote address
+Jemele Hill, an Emmy Award-winning journalist, co-founder of Lodge Freeway Media, and contributing writer for The Atlantic, gave the 2022 Dr. Martin Luther King Jr. keynote address

 The African American Studies program hosted the talk: “Black Women Rising: From the Classroom to the Boardroom.”

-2022 Black History Month Keynote, Dr. Zine Magubane
+2022 Black History Month Address

-Craig Fall Lecture on Lynching
+2021 Fall Lecture

 In the talk, which was part of the African American Studies Fall Speaker Series, Craig posed the question: How can the nation remember lynching in a way that can heal and redeem the American project of democracy?